-Most of the time, this error takes place when more than one person has access to the accounting system, with each making an entry for the same transaction, causing an overstating of the amount on a particular account book.
+Most of the time, this common accounting error takes place when more than one person has access to the accounting system, with each making an accounting entry, for the same transaction, causing an overstating of the amount on a particular account book.

 How to detect and prevent accounting errors

-Accounting errors sometimes occur despite best efforts.
-Finding and preventing errors starts with a few simple steps:
+Accounting data entry errors sometimes occur despite best efforts.
+Finding, preventing, and taking the time to correct accounting errors starts with a few simple steps:

 Step 1.
 Check the trial balance

 Cross-check all the account books to determine if an error occurred.
 Double-books helps check if any error occurred during that accounting period.
-In addition, this review provides the ability to compare the trial balance against different books to determine if the end result is the same.
+In addition, this review provides the ability to compare the trial balance against bank statements from different books to determine if the end result is the same.

 Step 2.
 Compare the data from books

-This step involves comparing the data from books with the amounts listed on the trial balance.
+This step involves comparing the data from books with actual expenses and the amounts listed on the trial balance.
 Such a comparison will assist in finding errors that didn’t get written down correctly.

 Step 3.
 Check the balance of books of accounts